-prospectus dated [23 March 2006]/[18 June 2007]/[30 June 2008].
-This document ("Final Terms") constitutes the final terms of the Securities described herein for the purposes of Article 5.4 of Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003 (the "Prospectus Directive") and relevant Irish laws and must be read in conjunction with the Base Prospectus dated 14 September 2009 [and the supplemental base prospectus dated [•]]4, which [together] constitute[s] a base prospectus for the purposes of the Prospectus Directive and relevant Irish laws, save in respect of the Conditions which are incorporated by reference extracted from the base prospectus dated [23 March 2006]/[18 June 2007]/[30 June 2008] [and the supplemental base prospectus dated [•]]5 and are attached hereto.
-The Irish Financial Services Regulatory Authority (the "Financial Regulator") has approved the Base Prospectus under Part 7 of the Prospectus Directive (2003/71/EC) Regulations 2005 (the "Prospectus Regulations") as having been drawn up in accordance with the Prospectus Regulations and Commission Regulation (EC) No. 809/2004 (the "EU Prospectus Regulation").
-Full information on the Issuer and the offer of the Securities is only available on the basis of the combination of these Final Terms and the Conditions [and the supplemental base prospectus dated $[\bullet]]^6$ and the Base Prospectus dated 14 September 2009.
-[The Conditions and the Base Prospectus dated 14 September 2009 [and the supplemental base prospectus] are available for viewing during normal business hours at [address] and at www.aibgroup.com and copies may be obtained from Bankcentre, Ballsbridge, Dublin 4, Ireland.]
+Terms used herein shall be deemed to be defined as such for the purposes of the Terms and Conditions of the Securities incorporated by reference into the Base Prospectus dated 20 December 2013 (the "Base Prospectus") from the base prospectus dated [23 March 2006]/[18 June 2007]/[30 June 2008]/[14 September 2009]/[20 September 2010]/[2 December 2011]/[19 November 2012] (the "Conditions").
+This document ("Final Terms") constitutes the final terms of the Securities described herein for the purposes of Article 5.4 of Directive 2003/71/EC of the European Parliament and of the Council of 4 November 2003 2003 (the "Prospectus Directive") and relevant Irish laws and must be read in conjunction with the Base Prospectus dated 20 December 2013 [and the supplement to the Base Prospectus dated $[\bullet]$]7, which [together] constitute[s] a base prospectus for the purposes of the Prospectus Directive and relevant Irish laws, save in respect of the Conditions which are incorporated by reference extracted from the base prospectus dated [23 March 2006]/[18 June 2007]/[30 June 2008]/[14 September 2009]/[20 September 2010]/[2 December 2011]/[19 November 2012] [and the supplement to the base prospectus dated $[\bullet]^8$ and are attached hereto.
+The Central Bank of Ireland (the "Central Bank", reference to which includes, with respect to actions prior to the commencement of relevant sections of the Central Bank Reform Act 2010 on 1 October 2010, the Irish Financial Services Regulatory Authority, as part of the Central Bank and Financial Services Authority of Ireland) has approved the Base Prospectus under Part 7 of the Prospectus (Directive 2003/71/EC) Regulations 2005, as amended (the "Prospectus Regulations") as having been drawn up in accordance with the Prospectus Regulations and Commission Regulation (EC) No. 809/2004, as amended (the "EU Prospectus Regulation").
+Full information on the Issuer and the offer of the Securities is only available on the basis of the combination of these Final Terms, the Conditions, the Base Prospectus [and the supplement to the Base Prospectus dated [•]] 9.
+The Conditions and the Base Prospectus [and the supplement to the Base Prospectus dated [•]] 10 [is][are] are available for viewing during normal business hours at the registered office of the Issuer at Bankcentre, Ballsbridge, Dublin 4 [and at] [www.aibgroup.com, access through 'Investor Relations' - AIB Mortgage Bank] and copies may be obtained (i) in printed form free of charge from the Issuer at its aforementioned registered office and from the Principal Paying Agent at its office set out at the end of the Base Prospectus [as so supplemented], or (ii) in electronic form on the website of the Central Bank (for so long as the Central Bank decides to provide a service of publishing prospectuses on its website).]